AJ-Carp/Life-Expectancy-Project/README.md

 <img width="868" alt="Screenshot 2024-11-28 at 10 42 51 AM" src="https://github.com/user-attachments/assets/2d205ca4-f7ad-4c21-89b6-421e5010319a">

 ## Story conclusion
 As you can see the countries who improved their life span the most actually had lower BMI and higher counts of diseases.
 This could suggest that the decreases in life expectancy is due to crime and violence rather then health related issues.
-Also, it is important to note that I did not take population into consideration.
+Unfortunately there was no population column, so that was not taken into consideration.